tiagohorta21/array-managing/README.md

 ## Features

-* Listing data
+* Listing cards
-* Switching card positions between
 * Add a card
 * Delete a card
 * Edit a card
+* Switching cards position up and down
-* Sorting cards by age
+* Sorting cards by user age